 - Middle school humanities teacher Melissa Andersen was selected as one of 25 in the nation to participate in a three week National Endowment for the Humanities (NEH) Summer Seminars and Institutes for School Teachers in Boston this summer.

-4. The FSM community is strong and powerfully responsive to FSM families in need.
+4. The FSMN community is strong and powerfully responsive to FSMN families in need.
 This year, the community care committee raised money for a family for groceries, provided meals and support for a family dealing with terminal illness, and helped a parent recovering from heart surgery.
 It is a true gift that this support can be relied on, year after year.

 5. We continue to incorporate technology into the curriculum in a way that is consistent with our core values and progressive approach.
 We don’t have technology for technology’s sake, but rather use it as a tool to foster learning.
 This month we ordered 80 Chrome books for use in 3rd-8th grades, supplementing the 40 laptop computers we use constantly.